Jack Fimple

 John Joseph Fimple (born February 10, 1959) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and California Angels.

-Drafted by the Cleveland Indians in the 29th round of the 1980 Major League Baseball Draft, Fimple made his MLB debut with the Los Angeles Dodgers on July 30, 1983, and appeared in his final game on October 4, 1987.
+Drafted by the Cleveland Indians in the 29th round of the 1980 Major League Baseball draft, Fimple made his MLB debut with the Dodgers on July 30, 1983, and appeared in his final game on October 4, 1987.
 He attended college at Humboldt State University.

 Amateur career

 Fimple attended Montgomery High School in Santa Rosa, California, but quit the school's baseball team after an argument with the coach.
 After high school, he enlisted in the United States Coast Guard.
 While in the Coast Guard in 1979, he attended an open tryout for the semi-pro Humboldt Crabs.
 His performance with the Crabs earned him an invitation to play college baseball at Humboldt State where he played for one season before he was drafted by the Cleveland Indians in the 29th round of the 1980 MLB draft.